CybexDex/RomeAPI/README.md

 > 1. on the top left of the web page, go to ACCOUNT, then to the middle left of the page, click 'Permissions'
 > 1. under 'Active Permissions'->ACCOUNT/KEY/ADDRESS, click the public key string, which looks like CYB81SdxxxxxxxxxxxxxxxxxxxxxxxxJW
 > 1. on the pop up box titled 'Private key viewer', click 'SHOW', then the private key string will be shown under 'Private key (WIF - Wallet Import Format)', which looks like '5HyMuxxxxxxxxxxxxxxxxxxxxxxxxxx4ka'
-> 1. copy and save the private key string in a secure place to use with the CYBEX Python API
+> 1. copy and save the private key string in a secure place to use with the CYBEX ROME API

 ### fetch_markets